 Apply Foundation and Powder

-Once the skin is properly prepped, apply your makeup, as usual, being mindful to go lighter on the foundation and powder.
+Once the skin is prepped correctly, apply your makeup, as usual, being mindful to go lighter on the foundation and powder.
 As the name implies, your foundation is the basis for the rest of your makeup.
 To make sure that it acts as a blank canvas, choose a foundation and a powder that identically matches your skin tone.

 This will create a much more natural appearance to your skin before adding the final touches to the rest of your makeup look.